hanhaohh/SetHadoop/Pig.md

 /bin/pig
 ```
 ### 3. Test
-test if pig could work on Hadoop HDFS and Mapreduce:
+test if pig works on Hadoop HDFS and Mapreduce:
 ```
 pig -x mapreduce
 ```